serdarburakguneri/hobby-streamer/backend/lambdas/cmd/delete_files/README.md

 # Delete Files Lambda

-Lambda function that handles deletion of files from S3 buckets.
-Used to clean up S3 files when assets are deleted.
+A Go-based AWS Lambda function for deleting S3 files related to an asset.
+Typically used for cleanup when an asset is removed.

 ## Features

 - Deletes files from multiple S3 buckets
-- Handles raw video files, transcoded files (HLS/DASH), and thumbnails
+- Handles raw files, transcoded output (HLS/DASH), and thumbnails
-- Returns detailed response with success/error information
+- Returns detailed response including per-file success and failure info

-## API
+---

-### Request Format
+## Request Format

 ```json
 {
   "assetId": "asset123",